 Shlomo bridges the depth of scientific inquiry with the breadth of cultural fluency—qualities that distinguish him as a natural leader in roles such as Chief Scientist.
 Trained across disciplines, he brings to bear an impressive academic trajectory spanning artificial intelligence, quantum physics, and military history.

 Alongside his research, he has published a book on Deep Learning that serves as a reference in the field, and was recently awarded a Gold Medal in the Kaggle AI AI Math Olympiad (AIMO2), one of the most demanding benchmarks for large language models (LLMs).
+As an advocate for self-publishing, Shlomo is also deeply passionate about typography, fonts, and LaTeX, leveraging these tools to craft visually and structurally precise publications.

 Beyond the technical, Shlomo is a linguist and cultural scholar.
 This multilingualism deepens his capacity to engage with complex global issues, from Middle Eastern history to Cold War strategy.
 He reads classical authors like Pushkin and Rumi, a testament to his engagement with both literary heritage and linguistic nuance.

 His work is informed by a understanding of Islamic tradition, biblical scripture, and Judeo-Christian thought.
 This intellectual and spiritual fluency allows him to approach cross-cultural dialogue with both rigor and respect.
-In addition to his strategic and scientific contributions, Shlomo is currently writing a book exploring the ethical, existential, and technical implications of nuclear extinction-level risk.

 With field experience as Chief Scientist and international consultant, he has worked across borders and sectors.
-Shlomo’s combination of analytical precision and cultural awareness makes him uniquely equipped for high-impact roles at the intersection of innovation, and strategy.

 Books